How Chatham Financial Increased Process Capacity by 400% with the Indico IPA Platform

 Chatham now has more than 50 internal Indico users, a testament to Indico’s ability to turn businesspeople into “citizen data scientists.”
 In fact, using Indico has improved the dynamic between Chatham business users and data scientists.
 Whereas at first SMEs questioned the ability of an automated tool to do their jobs, that has morphed now that the company has seen success after success with the tool.
 Key to that is the fact that businesspeople are using the Indico tool right alongside the data scientists.

 That collaborative piece, having one platform that they’re all working on together, has really helped.
 With a number of successful projects under their belt, Chatham now has projects flocking to the door.
 They have ongoing projects with every business vertical, and most practice area teams – accounting, transaction document process and client onboarding.
 Through it all, their data science team has added only one employee.

 The future of IPA at Chatham

-For example, the initial document review process the company automated is but one step in a multi-step process, he notes.
+Looking ahead, Indico’s IPA Platform creates options for Chatham to further streamline their processes.
+For example, the initial document review process the company automated is but one step in a multi-step process.
 All documents of that type undergo review by three different employees along the way.
-The company has successfully automated the middle step, taking away one set of eyes, but the door is now open to automate processes upstream, where the client uploads the document, as well as downstream, where final checks are conducted.
+The company successfully automated the middle step, taking away one set of eyes.
+The door is now open to automate processes upstream, where the client uploads the document, as well as downstream, where final checks are conducted.

-Wells is optimistic.
-“We’ve pushed Indico hard on both our use of the models and types of things we’re doing.
-We’ve trained hundreds of models across many use cases, production and otherwise,” he says.
-“We’ve really stretched it to its limits, and it’s held up.”
+Chatham has pushed Indico hard on both the use of the models and types of things they’re doing.
+They’ve trained hundreds of models across many use cases, production and otherwise.
+They’ve really stretched it to its limits, and it’s held up.